Skip to content

 agentcore invoke '{"prompt": "My email is user@example.com and I am an AgentCore user"}'

-Wait for extraction that runs in the background by AgentCore.
+After invoking the agent, AgentCore runs in the background to perform an extraction.
+Wait for the extraction to finish.
 This typically takes 10-30 seconds.
-If you do not see the facts, wait a few more seconds and try again.
+If you do not see any facts, wait a few more seconds.

 sleep 20